School Meals By Chefs In Schools

 Children are provided with healthy food that is nutritionally balanced, ensuring your child has the energy needed to fulfil the demands of a school day.
 In the same way, we expect packed lunches to be healthy without hidden sugar or salt.

 We understand the importance of being properly hydrated.
-Children are welcome to bring in water bottles although there are opportunities throughout the day to get water in class and in the playground.
+Children are expected to bring in water bottles every day.

 We are a nut free school.
 Please inform the office if your child has an allergy and we will work with you to cater for them effectively.